Particular/docs.particular.net/persistence/sql/index_nugets_sqlpersistence_[,4).partial.md

 ### [NServiceBus.Persistence.Sql.MsBuild](https://www.nuget.org/packages/NServiceBus.Persistence.Sql.MsBuild/)

 This packages adds to the [MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild) pipeline and generates the required SQL installation scripts at compile time.
 It does this by interrogating types (in the target assembly) and attributes (from the `NServiceBus.Persistence.Sql` NuGet package) to infer what scripts to create.
 It is required for any project where those SQL installation scripts are required.
-For saga scripts this is any project that contains saga classes.
-For timeouts, subscriptions and outbox scripts, it is the endpoint hosting project.
+For saga scripts, this is any project that contains saga classes.
+For timeouts, subscriptions, and outbox scripts, it is the endpoint hosting project.
 This package has a dependency on the `NServiceBus.Persistence.Sql` NuGet package.

 ### [NServiceBus.Persistence.Sql](https://www.nuget.org/packages/NServiceBus.Persistence.Sql/)